 What a tourist needs to know about driving in Albania – traffic, parking, roads, everything, and even more – I will tell you in this article.
-This information is especially useful for independent travelers and those renting cars.
+This information is particularly helpful for those traveling by car.
+But even if you haven’t made up your mind yet, you’ll find answers to all your questions here.

 toll roads in albania